Arcoders/Training/Readme.md

 ## New Updates
 - Improve the logic of drawing axes and the projection of data.
-- Handle chart with empty data add auto zoom.
+- Handle chart with empty data.
+- Enable auto zoom on small chunks of data.
 - Minimize the number of renders.
 - Use useDebounce for search.